-These Gluten Free Peanut Butter Cookies will become your new favorites – soft and chewy with the perfect sweet and salty balance.
-This American Classic is packed with peanut butter flavor and easy to make.
+These Gluten Free Peanut Butter Cookies are soft and chewy with the perfect sweet and salty balance.
+An American Classic packed with peanut butter flavor and easy to make.
 And don't forget the iconic criss-cross marks.

 Recipe Ingredient Notes

 Peanut Butter: I use Jif Creamy Peanut Butter in this recipe.
 I prefer using the conventional style over the organic style for baking.
 Organic nut butter varieties with only one ingredient tend to create very dry and crumbly peanut butter cookies.
 I have not tried this recipe with different kinds of nut butter or seed butter.

 How to make Gluten Free Peanut Butter Cookie Dough